mcpa-stlouis/hack-the-arch/README.md

   highly recommend this configuration.
 A few things must be configured to deploy to Heroku:

-  1. Set your host in 'config/environments/production.rb'.
+  1. Create a `HOST` environment variable that contains the url for your app (e.g., HOST=hackthearch.herokuapp.com).
   2. For mailer support, add the sendgrid addon before deploying (`heroku addons:create sendgrid:starter`).
 More info on Sendgrid [here](https://devcenter.heroku.com/articles/getting-started-with-ruby#set-up).